Information not yet available for upcoming sessions. See a summary of Dates & Prices for all programs

 Sports play an important role on campus, both outdoors as well as in the campus gymnasium.
 Intramural sports include tennis, soccer (soccer field with flood lights), volleyball, table tennis, basketball, aerobics, horseback riding, etc. Please keep in mind that shoes with dark soles may not be used in the gymnasium.
 There is also a fitness room available to the students.
 (Free for ACA students, on application.)

 Students will receive a free “semester ticket” for regional buses and trains.
 A bus service links Friedensau to Burg or Möckern, where students can shop.
+The “semester ticket” also covers travel to and in the state capital, Magdeburg, as well as surrounding towns and about half the distance to Berlin.
 There is also a small store on campus offering school supplies and everyday necessities.
 Students live in double or single rooms in our residence halls.
 Showers and bathrooms are on the floors or in the rooms.
-Students may also use the monthly shuttle to Berlin or use their semester ticket to go to Magdeburg or surrounding towns by bus or train.

 Students have internet access in their rooms and in various classrooms and hotspots on campus.
 There is no additional charge for this service.